Faculty, Staff, and Administrators

 As a member of Loyola’s internal community you are one of the University’s greatest resources and most passionate supporters.
 You create our community every day by investing your time and talent in the University and our students.
 You can extend your contributions to include philanthropy by making a personally significant gift each year.

-In fiscal year 2016, 305 Loyola faculty, staff and administrators participated in the We Are Loyola campaign.
-The 421 donors joined together to contribute more than $280,000 to Loyola University Maryland.
+In fiscal year 2017, 36% of all Loyola faculty, staff and administrators participated in the We Are Loyola campaign.
+The 421 donors joined together to contribute more than $176,000 to Loyola University Maryland.
 Join your colleagues by making a gift in one of the following ways.